Lombard credit

-Lombard credit (or lombard loan) is a form of short-term secured lending, characterized by the practice of providing loans against movable collateral, today mostly in the form of account balances, securities or life insurance policies.
-Correspondingly, the lombard rate is a central bank lending rate charged to commercial banks for short-term loans with securities pledged as collateral.
+Lombard credit (or lombard loan) is a form of short-term secured lending, characterized by loans against movable collateral, today mostly in the form of account balances, securities or life insurance policies.
+The lombard rate is a central bank lending rate charged to commercial banks for short-term loans with securities pledged as collateral.

-The term derives from the Lombard merchants and bankers from Northern Italy who systematized and expanded these lending techniques in medieval European trade networks, particularly in the regions of Lombardy and Tuscany.
+The term derives from the Lombard merchants and bankers from Northern Italy who systematized and expanded these techniques in medieval European trade networks, particularly in Lombardy and Tuscany.

 In the US, the Lombard rate was set at the top of the Federal Open Market Committee target range for the federal funds rate on March 16, 2020.

 Etymology

 The term originally comes from the Lombards, a people who conquered Italy in the 6th century, and settled in the northern region that became known as Lombardy.
 The wealthy cities in this region were the birthplace of modern banking, and many Lombard bankers became notable in the Middle Ages throughout Western Europe as financiers, moneylenders and pawn-brokers.
-For example, London's Lombard Street (1598) owes its name to such Lombard bankers.
+For example, London's Lombard Street (1598) owes its name to Lombard bankers.

-The term "Lombard loan" are historiographical constructs or modern retrospective descriptions rather than contemporaneous terms.
+The term "Lombard loan" is a historiographical construct or retrospective description rather than contemporaneous terms.
 Medieval banking texts typically used more specific terminology like "conditional sale" (vendita condizionale), "pledge" (pegno), or described specific lending practices without a unified term.

 While Lombard merchants were innovative financial actors in medieval Italy, they didn't uniquely "invent" secured lending.
 Similar practices existed notably in ancient Mesopotamian civilizations, Roman financial systems, and Islamic banking traditions.
 The term "Lombard" became a generalized descriptor for sophisticated financial practices associated with Northern Italian merchant banking, more than a literal invention claim.